volksman/django-flat-theme/README.rst

 -----------

-**django-flat-theme** brings fresh air to the default Django Admin interface which hasn't changed 10 years from the very first version of Django framework.
+**django-flat-theme** brings fresh air to the default Django Admin interface which hasn't changed about 10 years from the very first version of Django framework.
 This theme just makes UI modern and clean.

-This app just overrides default admin's CSS.
-All changes are about colors, margins, sizes.
+This app overrides default admin's CSS.
+All changes are about colors, margins, sizes and icons.
 Nothing major.

-**There are no markup changes**.

 Installation
 ------------